 - Current navigation options aren’t suitable for users with a large variety of products or options;

 - Can’t preview any changes you make to your store;

 - Limited ability to customize CSS and HTML.

 While there are four different payment plan options available on Squarespace, I’d recommend you skip the two cheapest options and go straight to the Online Store options.
-Main reason being that if you’re looking for a fully functioning ecommerce platform, you won’t be able to do so with any of their Websites options.
+The main reason being that if you’re looking for a fully functioning ecommerce platform, you won’t be able to do so with any of their Websites options.

-Squarespace offers a 14-day trial for all their plans, and you don’t need to enter your credit card details either, so you don’t need be wary of any hidden payments.
+Squarespace offers a 14-day trial for all their plans, and you don’t need to enter your credit card details either, so you don’t need to be wary of any hidden payments.

 Because Squarespace has all their features built in, and there is no app store for third-party extensions, what you see is what you get when it comes to pricing.

 Their Basic plan is $26 a month, and you’ll get access to basic ecommerce features like analytics, inventory tracking, and the ability to give discounts.
 While their Advanced plan is $40 a month, you get a much wider array of features, like abandoned checkout recovery, and a checkout page on your domain.